iov-one/docs/docs/weave/weave-api-spec/01-address-derivation.md

 that.

 Note: There are extensions to BIP39 that allow mnemonics with fewer than 12 words.
-Those mnemonics should be considered insecure for our purposes and none of our software supports them.
+Those mnemonics should be considered insecure for our purposes, and none of our software supports them.

 ## Derive a key pair from a mnemonic